josephleblanc/syn_parser/docs/goal_statement.md

 ## Project Goal

 The Rust Code Graph Parser is a tool designed to analyze Rust source code and generate a structured representation of the code's components and their relationships.
 This representation, called a "Code Graph," captures the structure and semantics of Rust code in a way that's easy to query and navigate programmatically.
+The intention is to use this project as part of an RAG for an LLM that does code generation and refactoring of potentially large rust code repositories.

 ## Key Features